MicrosoftDocs/security/security-docs/operations/incident-response-playbook-dart-ransomware-approach.md

 After gathering the responses to the questions in steps 1 and 2, you can build a list of tasks and assign owners.
 A key factor in a successful incident response engagement is thorough, detailed documentation of each work item (such as the owner, status, findings, date, and time), making the compilation of findings at the end of the engagement a straightforward process.

-## DART recommendations and best practices
+## Microsoft Incident Response recommendations and best practices

-Here are DART's recommendations and best practices for containment and post-incident activities.
+Here are Microsoft Incident Response's recommendations and best practices for containment and post-incident activities.

 ### Containment